someengineering/resoto.com/docs/reference/user-interface/index.md

 :::tip

 We recommend using [Google Chrome](https://www.google.com/intl/en_en/chrome/) to run the Resoto UI.
-Other web browsers can have issues with accessing the clipboard.
-On Firefox there is a workaround described [here](https://github.com/godotengine/godot/issues/57382#issuecomment-1262280650)](https://github.com/godotengine/godot/issues/57382#issuecomment-1262280650).
+Other web browsers might have issues with accessing the clipboard.
+On Firefox there is a workaround described [here](https://github.com/godotengine/godot/issues/57382#issuecomment-1262280650).

 :::